Financial domination

-Financial domination (also known as findom) is a variant of femdom.
+Financial domination (also known as findom) is a fetish lifestyle in which a financial submissive desires to give gifts or money to a financial dominant.

-Constellations
+Overview

-In this fetish lifestyle, in particular a practice of dominance and submission, a submissive (cash piggy, finsub, human ATM, money slave or paypig) gives gifts and money to a financial dominant (findomme/findom, Goddess, money domme, money mistress or cashmaster).
-The dominant person can be female or male while the submissive is almost always male.
-Financial domination will also have been practiced before in individual cases, but it only became more widespread and took on its current form after the introduction of the Internet.
-The relationship between the two parties (including paying) often takes place solely via online communication.
-Moneydommes present themselves on their own websites, relevant web portals or social networks.
+In the financial domination lifestyle, in particular a practice of dominance and submission, a financial submissive (cash piggy, finsub, human ATM, money slave or paypig) gives gifts and money to a financial dominant (findomme/findom, Goddess, money dom/money domme, money master/money mistress or cashmaster).
+Participants in financial domination can be of any gender, but in the financial domination practice, the receiver (also called dominant) is typically a woman, and the submissive is almost always a man.
+Financial domination became more widespread and took on its current form after the introduction of the Internet.
+The relationship between the two parties—the dominant, or receiver; and submissive, or the giver—often takes place solely via online communication.
+Financial dominants often present themselves on their own websites, relevant web portals or social networks to attract the patronage of the submissive.

-In the majority of cases the two never meet as findom is primarily a form of "distance domination".
-In rare exceptions, the submissive may accompany the dominant while shopping and paying with the submissive's money.
-Financial domination is often combined with other Femdom practices.
+In the majority of cases, the two (submissive and dominant) never meet, since findom is primarily a form of "distance domination".
+In rare exceptions, the submissive may accompany the dominant while the dominant shops with the submissive's money.
+Financial domination is in some cases combined with other BDSM practices.
 Such a relationship between individuals may be similar to, yet clearly distinguishable from, relationships based on total power exchange.
-In the latter, the submissive may grant all their money saved and earned to the dominant, in addition to many other aspects of their autonomy; however, it is not uncommon for both partners to have an intimate relationship as well, which is contrary to the financial domination dynamic.
+In the latter, the submissive may grant all their money saved and earned to the dominant in addition to many other aspects of their autonomy; however, it is not uncommon for both partners to have an intimate relationship as well, contrary to the financial domination dynamic.
 Financial domination can also be distinguished from sugar baby relationships in which a sugar daddy/mama offers gifts and money to the "baby" in return for a relationship, generally without any explicit elements of domination.
 In financial domination, the submissive has no expectation of sexual contact in return for the money, and often there is no physical contact of any kind between the two parties.

-It is often said that the money slave has to limit himself to the subsistence level and has no right to get anything in return.
-Besides the paying, it is crucial that the dominant part humiliates the submissive and shows him his supposed inferiority.
-Some members of the Findom scene claim that women are the superior sex.
-Accordingly, they demand the introduction of Matriarchy and, in some cases, legal discrimination against men.
-However, it remains unclear whether these are serious political demands or just fetish fantasies.
+One element of financial domination is the financial dominant/benefactor oppressing the submissive and establishing superiority over the submissive.
+Many members of the findom scene are matriarchists who claim that women are superior to men.

+Submissive members of the community tend to be seen as rich from people outside of the community, but most tend to be people in the lower-middle class.